 The Care Transitions Intervention® (CTI) is an evidence-based, short-term model that complements a systems’ care team by activating patient engagement in their health management.

-During a 30-day program, clients with complex care needs (and/or family caregivers) will work with a Transitions Coach®, to build self-management skills that will ensure their needs are met during the transition from hospital to home.
-This intervention is comprised of a five (5) encounters: a hospital visit (when possible), a home visit, and three (3) follow-up phone calls after the home visit has occurred.
+During a 30-day program, clients with complex care needs (and/or family care partners) will work with a Transitions Coach®, to build self-management skills that will ensure their needs are met during the transition from facility to home.
+This intervention is comprised of a five (5) encounters: a facility visit (when possible), a home visit, and three (3) follow-up phone calls after the home visit has occurred.

 Uniquely critical to the program is the role of the Transitions Coach®.
 Transitions Coaches® immediately tap into what motivates and matters to the patient and puts them in the driver’s seat to navigate through personal skill development.
-Through the guidance of a Transitions Coach®, patients will identify a 30-day goal, practice skills, and gain confidence in four key areas of health, known as the Four Pillars®:
+Through the guidance of a Transitions Coach®, patients will identify a 30-day goal, practice actions to solidify skillsets, and gain confidence in four key areas of health, known as the Four Pillars®:

-Medication self-management: Client/family caregiver is knowledgeable about medications and has a medication management system.
+Medication self-management: knowledge about medications and has a medication management system.

-Use of a patient-centered record: Client/family caregiver understands and utilizes the Personal Health Record (PHR) to facilitate communication and ensure continuity of care across providers and settings.
-The PHR is owned and operated by the client/family caregiver.
+Use of a patient-centered record: understands and utilizes a Personal Health Record (PHR) to facilitate communication and ensure continuity of care across providers and settings.
+The PHR is owned and operated by the client/family care partner.

-Primary Care and Specialist Follow Up: Client/family caregiver schedules and completes follow-up visit with the primary care physician and/or specialist physician and is prepared to be an active participant in these interactions.
+Primary Care and Specialist Follow Up: medical care appointment is scheduled and completed.
+Further, the client is prepared to be an active participant in these interactions.

 Through the initial random control trial and countless demonstrations among various CTI Program Providers, the research studies show that people who receive the CTI versus those who don’t were: